Search: 337 results

 And we went away from Philippi by ship after the days of unleavened bread, and came to them at Troas in five days; and we were there for seven days.

-Sailing from there, we arrived the next day [at a point] opposite Chios; the following day we crossed over to Samos, and the next day we arrived at Miletus [about 30 miles south of Ephesus].
+Sailing from there, the next day we arrived off Chios.
+The following day we crossed over to Samos, and the day after, we came to Miletus.

 for Paul decided to sail past Ephesus, that there may not be to him a loss of time in Asia, for he hasted, if it were possible for him, on the day of the Pentecost to be at Jerusalem.

-For I know this, that there will come in amongst you after my departure grievous wolves, not sparing the flock;
+I, know, that there will enter, after my departure, grievous wolves into your midst, not sparing the little flock;

 and there came a great weeping to all, and having fallen upon the neck of Paul, they were kissing him,

-When we had torn ourselves away from them and set sail, we ran a straight course and came to Cos, and on the next day to Rhodes, and from there to Patara;
+After we tore ourselves away from them and set sail, we came by a direct route to Cos, the next day to Rhodes, and from there to Patara.

-When our days there came to an end, we left and proceeded on our journey, while all of the disciples, with their wives and children, escorted us on our way until we were outside the city.
-After kneeling down on the beach and praying, we told one another goodbye.
+When our days there were over, we left to continue our journey, while all of them, with their wives and children, escorted us out of the city.
+After kneeling down on the beach to pray,

 there we bade one another goodbye, and we went aboard the ship, while they went back.

-On the next day we left and came to Caesarea, and we went to the house of Philip the evangelist, who was one of the seven [deacons], and stayed with him.
+The next day we left there and went on to Caesarea, where we went to the house of Philip the evangelist, who was one of the Seven, and stayed with him.

-When we heard this, we and the people who lived there begged Paul not to go up to Jerusalem.
+When we heard this, we and all the people there begged him not to go up to Jerusalem.

 When our time there ended, we got ready to go up to Jerusalem.

-At length we reached Jerusalem, and there the brethren gave us a hearty welcome.
+When we reached Jerusalem, the brothers there gave us a hearty welcome.

 And on the morrow Paul went in with us to James, and all the elders came there.